markomarkovic/cakephp-helper-google_maps/README.markdown

 Read the source to learn the usage of other methods (currently: map, addMarkers and addDraggableMarker).
 I'll add other methods when I need them or when you send them to me (Fork the repo, make your changes and send me the Pull Request).

+## Note

+If you're using the default CakePHP stylesheet (cake.generic.css) add this to the CSS:

+    ...
+    /* Fix for CakePHP default stylesheet */ .GoogleMap div {
+       clear: none;
+       margin-bottom: 0;
+       padding: 0;
+    }
+    ...

 ## Licence

 Released under The MIT License